keerthik/keerthik.github.io/content/essays/2305_switchinghugo/index.md

 The design and content on my site had gotten quite stale, and I hold the idea that our personal website should be more truly a representation of ourselves than any social media profile quite dearly.

-### Go immersion
+### golang immersion

-Go got me interested in hugo, and hugo got me interested in go.
+Golang got me interested in hugo, and hugo got me interested in golang.
 It felt natural to learn both simultaneously, to experience the output along with the input.
-With familiarity of how it works as an end-user, and basic language comprehension, I can start reading plugin codebases and learn how and why Go is used better.
+With familiarity of how it works as an end-user, and basic language comprehension, I can start reading plugin codebases and learn how and why golang is used better.

 I'm writing this post itself because I also feel the need for a "first post" as I am going through the [gohugo quickstart tutorial](https://gohugo.io/getting-started/quick-start/).